iNavFlight/inav/docs/policies/NEW_HARDWARE_POLICY.md

 3. The new target must meet the following minimal requirements:

-  * Onboard sensors include at least the IMU (gyroscope + accelerometer) and barometer
+  * Onboard sensors include at least the IMU (gyroscope + accelerometer)
   * At least 2 hardware serial ports are available with both TX and RX pins
   * At least 512K of firmware flash memory and at least of 64K of RAM available
+  * At least one I2C bus broken out (SCL and SDA pins) and not shared with other functions

 ## New hardware support